Harlem Shake (meme): Reception

-Similarly, Ad Age begged advertising agencies not to "attempt to surf on the now-crashed viral wave."
+The meme received peak attention for only a few months, with many companies and startups uploading their own versions for promotional purposes.
 Ad Age later identified sixty advertising agencies exploiting the meme, calling it "played-out" after Pepsico released a Harlem Shake video featuring dancing soft drinks.
 Gabrielle Levy of UPI called the Pepsi ad "a bridge too far," noting that low production values had been "part of the charm" of the meme.
-Time asked, "do you really want to open a can of soda after it’s done the Harlem Shake?"